 - 1 lime juiced

-- 6 tablespoons sherry or red wine vinegar
+- 6 tablespoons sherry vinegar or red wine vinegar

 - 24 ounces low sodium chicken or vegetable broth 3 cups, preferably homemade